 A social story about expressing their emotions positively, or a social story about how to calm down when upset is perfect for a calm down kit in the classroom.

 Related Articles: How Have A Child With Autism Change My Life For The Better

 Final Thoughts About How To Make A Calm Down Kit For The Classroom

-Just follow the above guide for how to make a calm down kit and try some of the sensory items I have in my son’s!
+Simply adhere to the instructions that have been provided above for how to make a calm down kit and give some of the sensory items that I have in my son’s a try!